 The Bi Flag Term Explained

-The bi pride flag has been adopted as a symbol of pride for people who identify as bisexual.
+The bi flag has been adopted as a symbol of pride for people who identify as bisexual.

 Bisexuality is sometimes referred to as being bi or to people attracted to both men and women.

 The bi community is often underrepresented, discriminated against, or misunderstood in today’s society.
 Most of these misconceptions are subjective views on the bi people’s romantic relationships.
-And one of them comes from a common belief that there may be a higher chance for bisexuals to change their partners.
+One of them comes from a common belief that there may be a higher chance for bisexuals to change their partners.
 Even if it’s a bad thing, it is hugely nonsense!!!

 Moreover, it’s time for society to accept that any sexuality is natural.
 Science says it is based on human instincts, regardless of what gender you are.